CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

    ![ws name.](media/ex4t2s4.png)

-   **Note**: If you are not able to access the session desktop or you see a blank screen.
-Please follow steps from step 4 to step 5, else skip to step 6.
+   **Note**: If you are not able to access the session desktop or you see a blank screen, please follow steps from step 4 to step 5.
+Else skip to step 6.

 1. Navigate to Azure portal, search for **Virtual machines** in the search bar and click on Virtual Machines from the suggestions.